QadamosssQ/TheAdventureGame/README.md

-# 🕹️ The Adventure - Retro Game Remake with Raspberry Pi Pico Controller
+# 🕹️ The Adventure - Retro Game Remake with Raspberry Pi Pico Controller (based on The Adventure from Atari 2600 from '80)

 This project is a Python-based remake of the classic retro game **"The Adventure"**, playable with a **custom-built controller** using a **Raspberry Pi Pico**, joystick, and two buttons.